SHORTLIST

 Day 3: Tanah Merah

 Take a private vehicle to Gua Musang station to board a train to Tanah Merah.
 With hand-painted wooden signs and a low-key vibe, Gua Musang station remains much the same as when it was built in 1938.
-This is the first segment of the Jungle Railway – and arguably one of the most scenic – so you're in for a treat!
-You’ll rumble past towering karst cliffs that loom over the tracks, virgin forests in all the shades of green and traditional Kampung stilt villages.
+This is the first segment of the Jungle Railway – and arguably one of the most scenic – so you're in for a treat.
+You’ll rumble past towering karst cliffs that loom over the tracks, virgin forests and traditional Kampung stilt villages.
 When you arrive, the evening is free to relax.
 Maybe check out Pasar Besar Tanah Merah market or sample some local dishes – roti canai and nasi kerabu are always a hit.

 Day 4: Tanah Merah

-Get your vitamin-sea fix on a speedboat ride to the Perhentian Islands for a snorkelling adventure.
-Spend the next few hours cruising to reefs – including Turtle Point and Coral Garden – where you’ll get eye level with clownfish, parrotfish, rays and turtles (if you’re lucky).
-Hop back on the speedboat to Tanah Merah and settle back into your hotel by the late afternoon.
+Get your vitamin-sea fix today on a speedboat ride to the Perhentian Islands for a snorkelling adventure.
+Spend the next few hours cruising to reefs – including Turtle Point and Coral Garden – where you’ll get eye level with clownfish, parrotfish, rays and maybe even turtles if you’re lucky.
+Hop back on the speedboat to Tanah Merah and settle into your hotel by the late afternoon.
 All that sea air is bound to rouse your appetite, so maybe head out for dinner with your group and toast to a day well spent on the water.

 Day 5: Taman Negara National Park